ericafenyo/habit-diary/README.md

-# habit-diary
+# Bike Diary
-An android application that helps users to create and track their self-improvement goals.
+An android application that helps users to create, track and share their cycling adventures.